 What's happening in 2017-18?

 The Fox Folk Marionettes graduated seven seniors last year, so this year's group was made up of many newcomers.
 For our Christmas season, the group brought back the audience favorite "Baboushka & the Surprise Visitors" with a few new twists.
-Our season began with a pair of shows at the Apple Creek YMCA on Saturday, Dec.
+The season began with a pair of Christmas shows at the Apple Creek YMCA on Saturday, Dec.
 2 @ 11 a.m. & 1 p.m.
-On December 9, we will be in the gym at St. Matthew-Appleton for a joint Christmas for Kids event at 1:15 p.m.
-Two community shows are scheduled for Dec.13.
-At 10 a.m. we will be at Fox Valley Christian Academy in Neenah and at 2 p.m. we will be at St. Paul Assisted Living in Kaukauna.
+The next Saturday, the troupe performed the same show at a joint Christmas for Kids Event hosted by St. Matthew and Riverview in the gym at St. Matthew.
+Two community Christmas shows were performed on Dec.13 at Fox Valley Christian Academy in Neenah and at St. Paul Assisted Living in Kaukauna.
 This was the first time the marionettes have performed in a nursing home setting.
 It was a hit with residents and staff.

 Shows began in December for our marionette troupe of 12 puppeteers!
 For the first time ever, the Fox Folk Marionettes performed at Grow With Us Childcare at Immanuel-Black Creek.
 That show was Dec.
 8 @ 4 pm.
 Our annual visit to the Apple Creek YMCA was Dec.
 10 with two performances of "The Gift of the Princess" @ 11 am & 1 pm.
 Sadly our Dec.
 17 show at St. Paul in downtown Appleton had to be canceled due to a snow storm.
 At FVL Musicfest on January 29 performed our new open-stage fairytale show with knights, a dragon, a lovely princess, and an enchanted forest.
 Senior showcase performances of this same show were performed at St.Peter-Appleton, Bethlehem-Hortonville, Immanuel-Greenville and our first-ever visit to Riverview-Appleton.
 The last show of the year was for the kindergarteners at FVL Kinderfest on April 7.
 We enjoyed a wonderful year and were sad to see our seven senior members graduate.